Skip to main content

 Figure \(\PageIndex{5}\): Effect of acetyl-CoA binding on CS structure.
 Omini, J., Wojciechowska, I., Skirycz, A. et al. The association of the malate dehydrogenase-citrate synthase metabolon is modulated by intermediates of the Krebs tricarboxylic acid cycle.
 Sci Rep 11, 18770 (2021). https://doi.org/10.1038/s41598-021-98314-z.
 Creative Commons Attribution 4.0 International License. http://creativecommons.org/licenses/by/4.0/.

-Panel (B) shows the superimposed model between the open (1cts; white) and close (2cts; wheat) formats.
+Panel (B) shows the superimposed model between the open (1cts; white) and closed (2cts; wheat) formats.
 The citrate molecule is at the same location with a slight rotation.
 The CoA molecule is present only in the closed format.
 The molecular domain shown can be divided into the movable upper half and the rigid bottom half.
 In the bottom domain, A45Arg and B146Arg are shown in the stick model.
 The locations of those two Cα in Arg are almost consistent between the open and closed formats.
-The top half domain is movable.
+The top half of the domain is movable.
 The motion is visible as the rotation of α-helices represented by A312Gly and A365Gly, indicated by arrows.
 The A366Lys moves inward and forms a hydrogen bond network A366Lys (NZ):: A438COA(O8A):: B164Arg(NH1).

 Panel (C) shows the closed format of CS (PDB ID, 2cts) with citrate and CoA molecules in stick models.

-Panel (D) shows the surface electrostatic potential of the open format CS excluding ligands.
+Panel (D) shows the surface electrostatic potential of the open format CS, excluding ligands.
 Calculations were performed in the vacuum environment and ranged between − 71 and + 71.
 Red and blue represent the negative and positive potentials.
 The domain shown corresponds to panel A. Patches of negative charge (NC) and hydrophobic area (HF) are observed.

-Panel (E) shows the surface electrostatic potential of the closed format CS excluding ligands.
+Panel (E) shows the surface electrostatic potential of the closed format CS, excluding ligands.
 The domain shown corresponds to panel D. Patches of positive charge (PC1, PC2) are observed.

 Regulation of Isocitrate Dehydrogenase